rydmike/flex_color_scheme/README.md

 this to present the dark mode with primary and secondary colors swapped compared to the light mode.

 # Quick Start Guide

-The quickest and easiest way to try FlexColorScheme V4 is to build the default example application and use it as a hot reload playground to get to know it.
+The quickest way to try FlexColorScheme V4 is to build the default example application and use it as a hot reload playground to get to know it.

-## Default example
+## Default example - Hot Reload Playground

 To try the default **example** on a device or simulator, clone the [repository](https://github.com/rydmike/flex_color_scheme) and